chopshop-166/SoftwareTraining/presentations/content/git.md

 - A copy of the repository with some changes
 - Owned by someone else
 - For the team, each person will maintain their own fork
+	- This means that you're responsible for keeping your fork up to date
 - The repository you fork from is called "`upstream`"
 	- Because changes can "flow" down
+	- By nature, this means that you're a "`downstream`"
 - When you want to add your changes to `upstream`, you do it via "pull request"
 	- Literally means "I would like you to take my changes"

 ---

-# The team's workflow
+# The Team's Workflow

-- Use the GitHub application
+- Use the Git Shell for most actions
+	- The GitHub GUI can be useful for viewing the change tree
 - The [ChopShop repository][] is the "canonical" repository
-	- `master` branch: WORKING code that builds
+	- `master` branch: *Working* code that builds
-	- `release` branch: Stable code that we trust on the robot
+	- `release` branch: *Stable* code that we trust on the robot
 - Your fork contains your work
 	- Develop your code in your own copy
 	- You're responsible for keeping it up to date
-		- Launch the given batch file (`Update.bat`) from the "Git Shell"
 	- You can commit and push whenever it feels appropriate
 - When your code is ready to be merged in with the team's code:
 	1. Go to your fork on GitHub